 I personally don’t find much interest in the troubles of teenage girls so it took a lot for me to give this one a proper go.
 When I did I saw some interestingly written characters that all seem fairly complex, especially since I watched a playthrough on YouTube and they made different choices to what I did meaning more than one playthrough is needed to fully experience everything properly.
 Some choices were meaningless but on the whole there were enough differences in the two playthroughs for me to be tempted to have a third go.

 The story revolves around rewinding time which is Max’s special power.
 This power is nice in concept for real life and also a decent game mechanic that allows for taking back regrettable choices, creating dramatic scenes and helping with keeping certain actions secret.
+A missing girl and a photography class as well as a boy who is a rich nasty child, and a creepy security guard all prove important as the plot goes on.

 The game also handles love in an interesting way.
 There is a lesbian relationship developing between the two main girls and I don’t like liberal thinking ideology to be forced onto me but the way this one progressed it felt natural and was never too direct.
 I can respect this approach as it didn’t leave me feeling uncomfortable.
+The character development between the girls is very good leaving both of them quite likeable by the end of the game.

 There are minor puzzle elements to this game, many being the key to finding the collectible photographs that Max can take.
 Ten photographs appear in each episode which makes them nicely spread out.